Ethics Frequently Asked Questions

 How long does it take for an ethics complaint to be processed?

-A complaint can be expected to take from 4–12 months beginning to end, depending on a number of factors: when it was originally received, how complete the documentation is, the number of appeals made, when the Board of Ethics next meets, etc.
+A complaint can be expected to take more than 12 months from beginning to end, depending on a number of factors: when it was originally received, how complete the documentation is, the number of appeals made, when the Board of Ethics next meets, etc.

 How will I know my complaint has been received?